Yulara, Northern Territory Explained

 Adjoining localities[8]

 Yulara is a town in the southern region of the Northern Territory, Australia.
-It lies as an unincorporated enclave within MacDonnell Region.
+It is an unincorporated enclave within the MacDonnell Region.
 At the, Yulara had a permanent population of 1,099,[2] in an area of .
-It is by road from World Heritage Site Uluru (Ayers Rock) and from Kata Tjuta (the Olgas).
-It is located in the Northern Territory electorate of Gwoja and the federal electorate of Lingiari.
+It is by road from the World Heritage Site of Uluru (Ayers Rock), and from Kata Tjuta (The Olgas).
+It is in the Northern Territory electorate of Gwoja and the federal electorate of Lingiari.

 History

-By the early 1970s, the pressure of unstructured and unmonitored tourism, including motels near the base of Uluru (Ayers Rock), was having detrimental effects on the environment surrounding both Uluru and Kata Tjuta.
-Following the recommendation of a Senate Select Committee to remove all developments near the base of the rock and build a new resort to support tourism in the Uluṟu-Kata Tjuṯa National Park, the Commonwealth Government agreed in 1973 to relocate accommodation facilities to a new site outside the park.
+By the early 1970s, the pressure of unstructured and unregulated tourism, including motels near the base of Uluru (Ayers Rock), was having detrimental effects on the environment in the area of both Uluru and Kata Tjuta.
+Following the recommendation of a Senate Select Committee, which was to remove all developments near the base of the rock, and build a new resort to support tourism in the Uluṟu-Kata Tjuṯa National Park, the Commonwealth Government agreed in 1973 to relocate accommodation facilities to a new site outside the park.
 On 10 August 1976, the Governor General proclaimed the new town of Yulara, some from Uluru.[3]

-There were originally three competing hotels, but that detracted from the viability of the enterprise, and the company (and indirectly the government) incurred massive operating losses.
+There were originally three competing hotels, but that detracted from the viability of the whole enterprise, with the company (and, indirectly, the government) incurring massive operating losses.
 Between 1990 and 1992, the competing hotel operators were replaced by a single operator, the government-owned Investnorth Management Pty Ltd. In 1992, the government sold, through open tender, a 40% interest in the Yulara Development Company and, therefore, the resort, to a venture capital consortium.

 Population